For the latest COVID information Click Here.

 For more information please refer to the Australian Immunisation Handbook

 Because Shingrix vaccine is inactivated (not live) it may be the preferred vaccine in people who are on immunosuppressive therapy as it can be given regardless of the other medicines being taken/used.
-However, please note that Zostavax can be given with some immunosuppressant medicines depending on the doses being taken and the combination of medicines being used.
-The choice of herpes zoster vaccine should be discussed with your rheumatologist.

 Depending on your age, there are different types of influenza vaccine, but your GP will know which one to use.
 Influenza vaccine should not worsen your rheumatologic condition.